naipmoro/gramm/README.md

 ```console
 $ mvn package
 ```
-The executable `gramm-x.y.z.jar` will be created in the `/target` directory (ignore the second created jar, `original-gramm-x.y.z.jar`; it isn't a standalone executable).
-If you prefer to run tests prior to building the jar,
+The executable `gramm-x.y.z.jar` will be created in the `target` directory (you can ignore the second created jar, `original-gramm-x.y.z.jar`).
+If you prefer to run tests prior to building the jar, run:
-run:
 ```console
 $ mvn package -DskipTests=false
 ```